matheus-rosin/Dynamic-DOM-Helper/README.md

     ]
 })
 ```
-And lastly, there is the `m` key, that means **methods**.
+There is the `m` key, that means **methods**.
 This is intended to help make things organized.
 Imagine:
 ```javascript
 let menu = HTML('aside', {
     m: {